Infinite families of manifolds of positive $k^{\rm th}$-intermediate Ricci curvature with $k$ small: Normal Homogeneous Spaces

-Nash~\cite{Na79} (cf.~\cite{Be95}) proved that for a compact Lie group $G$ and a closed subgroup $H$ of $G$, the following are equivalent: \begin{enumerate}[\rm(i)] \item the fundamental group $\pi_1(G/H)$ is finite, \item there is a compact semisimple Lie group acting transitively on $G/H$, \item $G/H$ admits a metric of positive Ricci curvature, \item any normal metric on $G/H$ has positive Ricci curvature (i.e.\ $b(G/H)\leq \dim G/H-1$). \end{enumerate} Since we are interested in spaces admitting metrics of positive Ricci curvature, we will assume from now on that the normal homogeneous space $G/H$ is such that $G$ is semisimple.
+Nash~\cite{Na79} and Berestovskii~\cite{Be95} proved that for a compact Lie group $G$ and a closed subgroup $H$ of $G$, the following are equivalent: \begin{enumerate}[\rm(i)] \item the fundamental group $\pi_1(G/H)$ is finite, \item there is a compact semisimple Lie group acting transitively on $G/H$, \item $G/H$ admits a metric of positive Ricci curvature, \item any normal metric on $G/H$ has positive Ricci curvature (i.e.\ $b(G/H)\leq \dim G/H-1$). \end{enumerate} Since we are interested in spaces admitting metrics of positive Ricci curvature, we will assume from now on that the normal homogeneous space $G/H$ is such that $G$ is semisimple.

+\begin{remark} Suppose $G$ is semisimple and hence $G/H$ has finite fundamental group.
+Then its universal covering space carries a natural homogeneous structure which can be described as $\widetilde{G}/\bar{H}$, where $\widetilde{G}$ is the universal cover of $G$ and $\bar{H}$ is the connected Lie subgroup of $\widetilde{G}$ with Lie algebra $\g{h}$.
+Since $b(-)$ depends on the corresponding Lie algebras and these remain unchanged under coverings, it clearly follows that $b(G/H)=b(\widetilde{G}/\bar{H})$. \end{remark}

 We will now prove Theorem~\ref{THM:extension_Nash_Ber}, which states that, if the De Rham decomposition of the universal cover of $G/H$ does not contain any $\mathbb{S}^2$-factor, then the previous conditions (i)-(iv) are also equivalent to $b(G/H)\leq \dim G/H -2$.
-Thus, we have a gap theorem for normal homogeneous metrics of positive intermediate Ricci curvature.
+Thus, Theorem~\ref{THM:extension_Nash_Ber} serves as a gap theorem for normal homogeneous metrics of positive intermediate Ricci curvature.